lisefrac/redtrilliumgardens.com/content/about.md

 ### Growing our plants sustainably.

-Unlike most conventional nurseries, we know the "provenance" of our plants, because we grow them ourselves, in our own backyard.
+Unlike most conventional nurseries, we know the **"provenance"** of our plants, because we grow them ourselves, in our own backyard.

-We start with seeds we have either collected in the wild or from our own plants, or purchased from reputable third parties (eg. Wild Seed Project, Prairie Moon Nursery).
-We only grow things we can ID to species level, and we list them by scientific name.
-(Sometimes a species epithet is the difference between a valuable native and a dangerous non-native/invasive!)
+We start with seeds we have either **collected ethically or purchased from reputable third parties** (eg. Wild Seed Project, Prairie Moon Nursery).
+We only grow things we can ID by scientific name, ideally to species level.
+Sometimes a species epithet is the difference between a valuable native and a dangerous non-native/invasive!

-As much as possible we source seeds from New England, to encourage local biodiversity.
-This isn't possible for everything, however, so sometimes we use seeds sourced different ecoregions (eg. Prairie Moon's stock) of otherwise native plants.
-We also use cuttings from plants for some species that are difficult or slow to propagate from seed (eg. things in the blueberry family Ericaceae).
-All cuttings are collected in small amounts on my own property, or places I've been given permission to collect.
+As much as possible **we grow from seed**, to encourage biodiversity.
+We also prefer seeds with a local-to-New-England ecotype, which may be better adapted to the growing conditions here.
+This isn't possible for everything, however, so sometimes we use seeds sourced from different ecoregions (eg. Prairie Moon's stock) of otherwise native plants.

+We do propagate from cuttings some species that are difficult to propagate from seed.
+All cuttings are collected in small amounts on my own property, or places I've explicitly been given permission to collect.

+**We absolutely *do not* collect plants from the wild**.
+(Unless it's from our seed beds in the "wilds" of our property).

-No neonicotinoids or pyrethroids are used in growing our plants.
-In general we try to reduce pesticide usage -- both "natural" and synthetic substances.
+**No neonicotinoids or pyrethroids** are used in growing our plants.
+In general we try to **reduce pesticide usage** -- both "natural" and synthetic substances.
+We do occasionally use products like sulfur or neem oil, but generally we prefer avoid to creating the conditions where harmful organisms thrive.

-We are also reducing our usage of peat, which is a non-renewable resource.
-We are currently using only the peat or peat-containing potting mixes that we already had on hand or that were given to us via our local Buy Nothing group.
-After that, we will transition to using a more sustainable material, such as coconut coir.
+**We limit our usage of peat moss**, which is a non-renewable resource (in human lifetimes, at least).
+Instead we favor products like coconut coir or (renewable) sphagnum moss.

-In general, too, we aim to keep a low environmental profile, operating with reused materials where we can.
-What we must buy we try to source at local businesses.
+We aim to keep a low environmental profile, operating with **reused materials** where we can.
+When we buy, we try to source at local businesses.
+(And hey, our local cannabis grower's supply has the best prices on potting soil, after all!)

-We also plan to sell garden vegetable and herb starts our first year or so, but are hoping to eventually transition to only native plants.

-## Charging affordable prices for our plants.
+### Charging affordable prices for our plants.

 As our goal is to get as many people to grow native plants as possible, it behooves us to make them affordable!

+We are in close contact with other native plant nurseries in Massachusetts, and try to peg our prices to theirs, as we often do markets beside them.
+To that end our pricing in 2024 was:

+- $5 pint pot of a perennial
+- $3 pint pot of an annual
+- $7 half quart or quart pot of an annual
+- $10 for a 1-2 quart pot of a perennial

+Prices for 2025 are still TBD, but are likely to increase by a small amount.
+We are also likely to discontinue or decrease usage of pint pots, to make our sizing more consistent with other nurseries and to reduce how many times we have to up-pot.

+We will also change how we sell annuals in 2025 -- more details TBD.

-We haven't finalized our pricing scheme yet; we're still doing some market research.
-Note that our prices will be based off similar plants at native plant nurseries in the like.
-This still may be higher than prices you're used to at conventional nurseries and big box stores.
+Note that these prices may be higher than prices you're used to at conventional nurseries and big box stores.
 These are indie, artisanal plants!

+Finally, we offer several ways to receive a discount on our plants-- see [How to Help](/how-to-help/) for more details.

-## Providing education about native species of New England
+### Providing education about native species of New England

 Mostly via this blog!
 Some of the topics I (Lise) hope to write about are: